Buckland, Gloucestershire: The village

 The name 'Buckland' originates from Anglo-Saxon 'Boc-land', meaning land assigned under a charter, as distinct from the 'Folc-land' which bases its ownership on folk-testimony.
-The Charter in this case dates to 709AD, when Coenred of Mercia gave the land to St Peter's Abbey, Gloucester.
+The Charter in this case dates to 709 AD, when Coenred of Mercia gave the land to St Peter's Abbey, Gloucester.
 The abbey had been founded 30 years before, and in 709 Coenred made this gift to the Church, gave up being King of the Mercians and went on pilgrimage to Rome, where he died.
 Buckland (which may be the manor described as Bibladene in the original charter), having come into the possession of Gloucester Abbey, remained so until the reformation, in around 1546.
 When the Normans took over, Abbot Serlo was put in charge of Gloucester Abbey, and under his stewardship Buckland, along with many of the Abbey's lands, increased in prosperity.
 By 1190 it had a church, although possibly this was at Laverton, within the parish, rather than in Buckland.
 The present Church, St. Michael's, has fabric dating back to the 13th century, and its rectory dates in part to the 14th century.

-In 1086, the Domesday book records 22 villains, 6 borders and 8 serfs (slaves).
-By 1266 this had risen to 29 villains, and 14 borders, with no mention of serfs.
+In 1086, the Domesday Book records 22 villeins, 6 borders and 8 serfs (slaves).
+By 1266, this had risen to 29 villains and 14 borders, with no mention of serfs.
 The villagers were in the main paying an annual rent rather than working for the lord, and the value of the rents was some 7 times greater than in 1086 (and 20 times greater than in 1066).
-In 1518 the site of the Manor was leased on a 31-year lease to James Appery, along with his wife, son and daughter.
-However the lease was relinquished to Henry VIII's commissioners, following the dissolution of Gloucester Abbey, and in 1546 the manor of Buckland was granted to Sir Richard Gresham in exchange for his lands in Yorkshire.
+In 1518, the site of the Manor was leased on a 31-year lease to James Appery, along with his wife, son and daughter.
+However, the lease was relinquished to Henry VIII's commissioners, following the dissolution of Gloucester Abbey, and in 1546 the manor of Buckland was granted to Sir Richard Gresham in exchange for his lands in Yorkshire.

-In a survey of 1650, Buckland with Laverton is listed as having 51 families, 10th largest of the 28 settlements in Kiftsgate Hundred.
+In a survey of 1650, Buckland with Laverton is listed as having 51 families, the 10th largest of the 28 settlements in Kiftsgate Hundred.
 The manor house, now Buckland Manor Hotel, dates back to this period, the earliest parts of it dating to the 17th century, which fits well with the time James Thynne was lord of the manor (see below).
 Apart from the Church and rectory, at least two other houses in the village date to this period, Honeysuckle Cottage and Woodbine Cottage, both grade II listed.
 Outlying settlements within the parish also have ancient buildings.
-Laverton has 8 listed buildings, and there is a 17th-century farmhouses at Leasow House, near Laverton and one dating to 1720 in Little Buckland.
+Laverton has 8 listed buildings, and there is a 17th-century farmhouse at Leasow House, near Laverton and one dating to 1720 in Little Buckland.